zchase/hugo/content/about.md

 ## Welcome to Hugo

-This static site was built and deployed by Distelli!
+This website was built and deployed by Distelli!